portalsam1/MagicHealth/README.md

 # Configuration

   * All the drop rate percentages and amounts can be configured in config.yml, you can also change how much a **Heart Crystal** changes your max health or how much a **Heart       Drain Amulet** takes away.
 You can also change how many hearts a player starts out with or their maximum health they can get ever.
+There is also another data file               playerHealthData that holds UUID key-value pairs for how big a players health-bar is, you may change these manually if you so desire.

   <img src="https://portalsam.net/wp-content/uploads/2021/10/DebugShowConfig.png" width="765" height="380" />